nourelhoudahamoudaa/Mo-On-Ev/README.md

 # Modular Ontology Evaluation MoOnEv

+This implementation follows the our paper "MoonCAB ontology: enrichment using SWRL rules and evaluation with  MoOnEv, a new tool for modular ontologies evaluation."

-  Modular Ontology Evaluation (MoOnEv) based on the OMEVA metrics list [Gobin-Rahimbux, B. 2022] and SPARQL queries for ontology evaluation and valide the SWRL rules using use case testing.
+As there is currently no existing application capable of measuring all ontology evaluation metrics, we have created a novel desktop tool known as Modular Ontology Evaluation (MoOnEv).on Python 3, Tkinter, rdflib, and owlready2.
+MoOnEv relies on the OMEVA metrics list [Gobin-Rahimbux, B. 2022] and utilizes SPARQL queries for ontology evaluation, validating SWRL rules through use case testing.

 - OMEVA metrics list: Composed from 13 criteria proposed by [Khan, Z.C.
-2016] and an additional 22 criteria were identified.
+2016] and an additional 22 criteria were identified by [Gobin-Rahimbux, B. 2022].
 The list of criteria is classified into eight categories, as shown in table :

 ![image](https://github.com/nourelhoudahamoudaa/Mo-On-Ev/assets/48714413/648e00fa-ce69-43cd-8e74-ebc5019cad87)